LaNsHoR/native-select-dropdown/readme.md

     console.log( select_dropdown.children )
     ```

-    You will get an HTMLCollection of size 3, the 2 options you have defined and the `button-content` one which is the dropdown button itself, the DOM will look like:
+    You will get an HTMLCollection of size 3, the 2 options you have defined and the `button-content` one which includes the content of the dropdown button itself, the DOM will look like:

     ```html
     <select-dropdown id="my-select-dropdown">